 Women weren’t just working on the homefront…Approximately 350,000 American women joined the military during the Second World War.
 They worked as nurses, drove trucks, repaired airplanes, and performed clerical work.
 Some were killed in combat or captured as prisoners of war.
 Over sixteen hundred female nurses received various decorations for courage under fire.

-There are even happily ever after stories that came out of the war…for instance…
+There are even happy ever after stories that came out of the war…for instance…

 Geddy Lee’s parents Manya and Morris were born and raised in Starachowice, Poland and knew each other before the war.
 When the Nazis invaded Poland, they were both sent to Auschwitz before being split up – Manya went to Bergen-Belsen and Morris went to Dachau.